 With Roads Minister Jesse Norman MP announcing in June that the government would be refreshing its 2015 Road Safety Statement, now is the time for central government to follow London’s lead and adopt a ‘Vision Zero’ approach for Britain.
 Such an approach, with its accompanied performance framework and targets, can help re-energise road safety progress in this country, helping us put an end to the preventable tragedy that is road death and serious injury.
 We certainly hope, therefore, that when it comes to road safety, the rest of the country does follows London’s lead.

-Joshua Harris, director of campaigns at Brake, the road safety charity
+Director of campaigns at Brake, the road safety charity